The aspects of the Montessori Method that we love for elementary students are the math curriculum, the language curriculum, and the culture of work.

 "One of the main reasons we chose Atlas Academy was the fact that they are able to create their own curriculum.
 Lesson plans are catered towards the students engagement and/or needs, not what has to be taught in a certain time frame.
 My son loves going to school every day and sharing all the things he has learned."

 "When I began searching for schools for my 3 and 6 year old, Atlas Academy stood out for their Montessori based learning curriculum.
 Their child centered approach was what I have been looking for.
 The multi-age classrooms appealed to me for the growth opportunity not only for the older children helping the younger ones, but the younger children learning from the older.
-Mr. G has been a pleasure to work with, guiding me through the process of enrollment and quickly responding to any questions/concerns I have had throughout the school year.
+The owner has been a pleasure to work with, guiding me through the process of enrollment and quickly responding to any questions/concerns I have had throughout the school year.
 Both of my children are flourishing and Atlas Academy, and genuinely excited to go to school everyday."

 Our daughter's journey with education had a bumpy start, she was the quiet, smart kid that continued to be overlooked and unchallenged in her academics.
 As parents, we recognized her talent and drive for education, so we began searching for a school that would provide her with an environment that challenged her and brought her reward in the classroom.
 Atlas Academy has completely changed the education experience for our daughter.
 Over the last few months, we have seen her become excited about the things she is learning, and she has begun to express interest in new things.
 Beyond education, she has found her voice and her independence, she has started to develop her personality and express her own interests in the world around her.
 Atlas Academy has given our daughter a platform to excel in school, achieve recognition, and participate meaningfully to the classroom each day.
 Atlas Academy has provided her with the path to success we have been looking for.